Canopée: Novel sail technology

 The ship is equipped with four Oceanwings.
 Oceanwings are articulated and automated sails of 363m² each.
 The cargo ship has a diesel engine and the wind-powered Oceanwings can cut fuel consumption of the engine in half.
 The Canopée is considered a pioneer in the energy transition of maritime transport.

+In June 2025, two years after its launch, operational data confirmed average fuel savings of 1.3 tonnes per day per wingsail under normal operating conditions.
+This corresponds to approximately 300 kW of equivalent engine power per sail.
+For the vessel's four OceanWings, the total savings amounted to 5.2 tonnes of fuel per day (equivalent to 20.8 tonnes of CO₂ emissions) and 1,200 kW of equivalent engine power.
+The system also demonstrated 99.6% operational availability.